 - court bond – a bond which the court system requires, and is imposed upon one of the parties in a legal case.

-- fidelity bond – this kind of bond protects your company against poor performance, employee theft, or other damage, and is not actually required by any party, but serves as insurance.
+- fidelity bond – this type of bond protects your company against poor performance, employee theft, or other damage, and is not actually required by any party, but serves as insurance.

-Contact Us today, and learn how to get a surety bond.
+Contact Us today, and learn how to get properly bonded.

 How Does a Surety Bond Work